zaps166/QMPlay2/README.md

 Chroma plane if pixel format is not YUV420 when XVideo or DirectDraw is used as video output might not be properly deinterlaced.

+##Hidden features

+###Audio balance

+Right click on volume slider and select "Split channels".

+###Last.fm scrobbling

+Go to "Options->Modules settings" and click "Extensions" on the list.
+Find "LastFM" group box, select "Scrobble", type your login and password and then press "Apply".

 ##Compilation from sources

 ###You need (devel packages):